godaddy/node-priam/README.md

 A simple [Cassandra](http://cassandra.apache.org/) driver for [NodeJS](http://nodejs.org).
-It wraps the [helenus](https://github.com/simplereach/helenus) and [cassandra-driver](https://github.com/datastax/nodejs-driver) modules with additional error/retry handling, external `.cql` file support, and connection option resolution from an external source, among other improvements.
+It wraps the [helenus](https://github.com/simplereach/helenus) and [cassandra-driver](https://github.com/datastax/nodejs-driver) modules with additional error/retry handling, external `.cql` file support, connection option resolution from an external source, and query composition, among other improvements.

 By default, the driver uses [cassandra-driver](https://github.com/datastax/nodejs-driver) over a binary-protocol connection.
 If a Thrift connection is desired, simply specify the [helenus](https://github.com/simplereach/helenus) driver option